HUMAN awards grant to Ramblist to power decentralized AI-driven news

 HUMAN Protocol is designed to support many kinds of crowdsourcing; we are delighted to see it being implemented in yet another useful scenario: crowdsourcing news.

-Jay Zalowitz, founder of Ramblist, previously worked as VP of Growth at Hackernoon.
-In a podcast that will be released soon with our Director of Ecosystem, Andreas Schemm, Jay spoke about the vision behind Ramblist:
+In a podcast with our Director of Ecosystem, Andreas Schemm, Jay Zalowitz, the founder of Ramblist, spoke about the vision behind the project:

 “No one has done anything to really reinvent a newsroom functionally since Alexander Hamilton in the New York Post.”